 RE101: This requirement limits the strength of the magnetic field created by the converter in order to avoid interference with sensitive equipment located nearby.
 The measurement is made from 30 Hz to 100 kHz.
 The most stringent requirement is for the Navy.
-Figure 21 shows the test results when the pickup coil is held 7 cm above the converter.
+Figure 15 shows the test results when the pickup coil is held 7 cm above the converter.
 As can be seen, the converter easily meets this requirement.

 RE102: This requirements limits the strength of the electric field emissions from the power converter to protect sensitive receivers from interference.
 The measurement is made from 10 kHz to 18 GHz with the antenna oriented in the vertical plane.
-For the 30 MHz and above range, the standard calls for the measurement to be made with the antenna oriented in the horizontal plane as well.
+For the 30 MHz and above range the standard calls for the measurement to be made with the antenna oriented in the horizontal plane, as well.

-In a typical power converter system setup, the radiated emissions can come from two sources: 1) the input power leads as they extend over the two meter distance between the LISNs and the converter, as required for this test, and 2) the converter output leads and load.
-The latter is likely to create significant emissions if left uncovered, since minimal EMI filtering is provided at the converter's output.
+In a typical power converter system setup, the radiated emissions can come from two sources: (1) the input power leads as they extend over the two meter distance between the LISNs and the converter, as required for this test, and (2) the converter output leads and load.
+The latter is likely to create significant emissions if left uncovered since minimal EMI filtering is provided at the converter's output.
 It is typical, however, that the power supply and its load would be contained in a conductive enclosure in applications where this test is applicable.
-For this test a metal screen was therefore used to cover the converter and its load.
+A metal screen enclosure was therefore used to cover the converter and its load for this test.

-Figure 22 shows test results for the vertical measurement and compares them against the most stringent RE102 requirement; the horizontal measurement (30 MHz and above) was similar.
+Figure 16 shows test results for the vertical measurement and compares them against the most stringent RE102 requirement; the horizontal measurement (30 MHz and above) was similar.
 As can be seen, the emissions just meet the standard in the 18 MHz-28 MHz range.
 This component of the emissions is due to common-mode currents flowing through the input power leads.
 As mentioned in the section on CE102 above, the level of common-mode current that flows is dependent on how the load is connected.
-This measurement is therefore a good indication of how well the converter will perform in the final configuration; the user should confirm RE102 testing in the final system.
-(Reference the last section of EMI Considerations for how to adjust the external components in the test setup circuit to increase the margin between the specification limit and the measured results.)
+This measurement is therefore a good indication of how well the converter will perform in the final configuration, but the user should confirm RE102 testing in the final system.

-RS101: This requirement is specialized and intended to check for sensitivity to low frequency magnetic fields in the 30 Hz to 50 kHz range.
+RS101: This requirement is specialized and is intended to check for sensitivity to low frequency magnetic fields in the 30 Hz to 50 kHz range.
 The converter is designed to meet this requirement.
 Consult factory for more information.